wazo-platform/wazo-platform.org/content/blog/live-transcript-demo-astricon-19.md

 The module we developed is pretty simple.
 When connecting to the Asterisk websocket, you specify the channel you wish to connect to using the `Channel-ID` header and the `stream-channel` sub-protocol.
-At that point you will start receiving audio in 16 bits signed linear format.
+At that point you will start receiving audio in 16 bits signed linear PCM format (a.k.a SLIN16).

-As the consumer of the data you can then leverage external tools to do what you want with that audio stream.

 ## Usage

-The "hello world" for that feature is probably to write the audio stream to a file.
+The equivalent of a "hello world" for that feature is to write the audio stream to a file.
 Here's a commented Python snippet that does just that.

 ```python